nejukmaster/ProjectA/ProjectA/Assets/Mob/readme.md

 > Mob Controller

 ### Mob Spawner
 MobSpawner scripts to handle monsters' spawn use NetworkObjectPool.
+The code for NetworkObjectPool can be found in [Unity Multiplayer Networking - ObjectPool](https://docs-multiplayer.unity3d.com/netcode/current/advanced-topics/object-pooling/index.html).